 To provide reassurance to parents, families and carers, we strongly recommend that all volunteers who are involved in the delivery of the holiday, activities and food programme in holiday clubs should have an enhanced DBS check (which, where applicable, should include children's barred list information).
-11

-We do not recommend holiday clubs using volunteers that are not DBS checked, but if this occurs volunteers must not at any point be left alone and unsupervised with children in holiday clubs.
+We do not recommend holiday clubs using volunteers who are not DBS checked but, if this occurs, it is the responsibility of the local authority to ensure that volunteers are not at any point left alone and unsupervised with children in holiday clubs.